 Alltel has announced a pre-order date for the HTC Merge, the carrier’s latest QWERTY Android slider.
 Pre-orders will be taken as of March 28, with the smartphone priced at $124.99 with a new, two-year agreement.
 That gets

 Alltel Wireless has kicked off sales of the Samsung Gem, a budget Android 2.1 touchscreen smartphone.
 The Gem has a 3.2-megapixel camera and comes preloaded with Swype, while hardware includes the usual Bluetooth and WiFi.
-While the Gem might not be the most exciting smartphone in Samsung's Android line-up, it's definitely one of the cheaper models.
-Alltel is selling it for free after a $50 mail-in rebate and with a new, two-year agreement. [gallery] Press Release:
+While

 We first heard about the HTC Bee for Alltel when it’s ROM was floating around the internet with the carriers branding.
 Now the 2 phones are arriving in Alltel Wireless stores as dummy units.

 The HTC Bee smartphone has been spotted lurking in an Alltel ROM exhumed by 911sniper, and is believed to be headed to the carrier as the CDMA version of the HTC Wildfire.
 According to previous leaks, the Bee will have a